Large crowds attend service for grandparents and boy killed in Cashel crash

 Large crowds have attend a service held in memory of the three-year-old boy and his grandparents killed in a car crash in Co Tipperary.

-Thomas O’Reilly, 45, his wife Bridget O’Reilly, 46, and Tom O’Reilly died in the collision in Cashel on Tuesday evening.
+Thomas O’Reilly, 45, his wife Bridget O’Reilly, 46, and Tom O’Reilly died on Tuesday night when the car they were travelling in hit a wall in the Windmill-Knockbulloge area of Cashel.

 The boy’s parents, both aged 22, were seriously injured in the crash and are receiving treatment in hospital.